Cliffhanger (video game): Versions

+There are major gameplay differences between the Spidersoft versions (largely released on 8-bit consoles like the NES and the Game Boy, but also the Amiga port) and the Malibu Interactive versions (largely released on 16-bit consoles).
+The Genesis/Mega Drive, SNES and Sega CD versions are almost identical and feature gameplay similar to street brawlers like Double Dragon and Final Fight.
+The Sega CD version contains a 3D snowboarding sequence where the player has to escape from an avalanche.
+Otherwise the gameplay on the 16-Bit systems is the same across the board.
+The Amiga, NES, Game Boy and Game Gear versions however contain lower resolution graphics and a simpler side scrolling gameplay.

 Reception

 In their review of the Super NES version, Electronic Gaming Monthly deemed the game a poor Double Dragon clone, citing a lack of originality, poor controls, tiresome gameplay, and below average graphics.
 They were even more condemning of the NES version, saying that the controls suffer from a delay, the soundtrack is grating, and the graphics look like they're from one of the first wave of NES games.
 Reviewing the Sega CD version, GamePro criticized that the five platforming levels are repetitive to the point of monotony, praised the two snowboarding levels as "extremely challenging and fun", and complained at the game being weighted more towards the platforming levels than the snowboarding levels.
+Peter Olafson savaged the Amiga version with an "F" score, writing that it was the "worst major-label Amiga game I've ever seen".

 In a retrospective review of the NES version AllGame editor Christopher Michael Baker was heavily critical of the game, calling it "one of the worst gaming experiences you'll ever encounter on any system".
 Baker criticized the graphics and controls, and referred to it as a "disgrace to video games".

 The game was awarded Worst Movie-to-Game of 1994 by Electronic Gaming Monthly.
 Mega said it was "a truly disgusting piece of software".